highcharts/highcharts/docs/dashboards/highcharts-component.md

 ### Multiple connectors

-Highcharts Component can also support more than one data source.
+Highcharts Component supports also more than one data source.
 This can be achieved by setting the `connector` option to an array of objects rather than a single object.

 Code sample:
 ```js